-- Crowning Music of Awesome: Also Sprach Zarathustra.
+- Awesome Music: Also sprach Zarathustra.
 Even though it wasn't created for the movie.
 Also the Blue Danube Waltz and Gayaneh Ballet Suite Adagio, with all three pieces achieving their latter-day fame through their use in this movie.
 In fact, they were only supposed to be stand-ins for actual movie music before it was ready for release, but they were deemed so fitting, they were left in.

 - The Requiem that plays when we see the monoliths.